MicrosoftDocs/power-pages-docs/power-pages-docs/configure/enable-azure-storage.md

 |WebFiles/StorageLocation|AzureBlobStorage|
 |||

+> [!NOTE]
+> - If you are using source control to store your Power Pages website content, make sure to add the `sitesettings.yml` file to your `.gitignore` file, as it will contain these settings and is therefore sensitive information.

 ## Configure basic or multistep forms

 To view and add attachments stored in Azure on basic and multistep forms on your site, you will need to [configure notes as attachments](configure-notes.md) as well as add [basic form](configure-notes.md#notes-configuration-for-basic-forms) or [multistep form](configure-notes.md#notes-configuration-for-multistep-forms) metadata with the **File Attachment Location** set to **Azure Blob Storage**.